 Are you ready to get started?
 Keep on reading friend, ‘cause I’ve got your research paper-writing basics (and more) covered!

-You really don’t need much to get started on your research paper - access to a library, a computer, and your inquisitive mind are the essentials.
+The good news is, you really don’t need much to get started on your research paper - access to a library, a computer, and your inquisitive mind are the essentials.
 However, you’ll probably need some of these items in your research toolkit at some stage in the writing process, so let’s just cover these now:

 A notepad and a pen (highly recommended for creating your research paper plan!)